StreetCatLove/hellostreetcat/divest.md

 * Move your twitch link off of bio, to the bottom of links page
 * No twitch chat on screen
 * Remove verbal/on-screen/chat notifications of twitch events
-* Deprioritize twitch chat interaction
+* Prioritize chat interactions equally across platforms
 * Create alternatives to twitch points
 * Display a #divestfromtwitch graphic on screen
 * Use timers to remind chat to divest